| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 of the MTA; they were excited about the organization, and they continued productive involvement

-The MTA evolved quickly after its start in 1959 as a three-day conference of some 60
+for many years.
+MTA evolution The MTA evolved quickly after its start in 1959 as a three-day conference of some 60

 representatives of the U. S. military services to discuss “areas of common interest in the field of